Shangrila-VHP/shangrila-vhp/README.md

 Mission and Vision: Manufacturing a climate resilient and safe human abode for less than $5000 Canadian.
 An abode that can help house all veterans and first-responders worldwide and then help address homelessness.
 Without ecological or any other offense to the environment or to any living being.

-For the short/mid/longer term the units manufactured must be structurally sound, earthquake proof (value on the Richterscale is to be defined), inclement weather proof, (this one is a maybe, next) and flood proof.
+For the short/mid/longer term the units manufactured must be structurally sound, earthquake proof (value on the Richter scale is to be defined), inclement weather proof, (this one is a maybe, next) and flood proof.

 Leveraging earthen and other eco-logically friendly and human (and pet) friendly materials.
 That do not cause cause respiratory issues or illnesses. [link](https://github.com/Shangrila-VHP/shangrila-vhp/issues/46).